 European foreign ministers are expected to impose a ban on Monday, on Iranian oil imports into the European Union.
-But the prospect of new sanctions does not appear to worry too many people in Iran.
-Watch more videos and stay updated at VesIntel News.

 History of Official Proposals on the Iranian Nuclear Issue